 The making, review and rescission of a Council Policy is a fundamental role of the Council under section 2.7 of the Act.
 That section provides that a "Council shall determine the local government's policies".
 Therefore, the Council should be comprehensively engaged when deciding upon the need for a policy and the principles, provisions, guidelines or business rules that might be contained in a policy.
-The Policy Review Committee has been created under section 5.8 of the Act to undertake the revision or repeal of all Council policies.
+The Policy Review Committee has been created under section 5.8 of the Act to provide recommendations to Council on minor revision or recession of Council policies.